hodzanassredin/hodzanassredin.github.com/_posts/2016-01-24-monoid_meets_comonoid.md

     Dispose(destructor),Dispose(destructor)
 {% endhighlight %}

-Now when we created some object we will return dispose func with it.
+Now when we create some object we will return dispose func with it.

 {% highlight fsharp %}
 let createWriter (path:string) =